 Sometimes, a surgeon can open up the sinus and remove the tumor, then patch the area using the patient’s own tissues or artificial grafts.
 If the tumor has completely blocked a sinus, it’s safe to cut since the vessel is cut off and other pathways for blood flow have been found.

 - Behind the eyes: Meningiomas can grow on the sphenoid wing, a shelf of bone in the middle of the head behind the eye.
 Tumors located here can become involved with the visual nerves or surround a key artery.
 Surgery for tumors in this spot can be tricky and demand an experienced neurosurgeon.

 In the base of the skull: Another challenging presentation is a skull base meningioma that grows near the foramen magnum, the large opening at the bottom of the skull where it intersects with the spinal column.
 Several critical blood vessels and nerves sit at the base of the skull.
-It is often important to have a multidisciplinary team care for these types of tumors.
+It is often important to have a multidisciplinary team to care for these tumors.

 Sometimes, a neurosurgeon will use radiation on small tumor remnants.
 It can also be an option for a patient who is too sick to have surgery.
 Most meningiomas do not respond to chemotherapy.

 Approach Dr. Abdul Baker for Meningioma, Schwannoma & Neurofibromatosis Treatment